Trismegiste/strangelove-bundle/README.md

 ## How I Learned to Stop Worrying about ORM and Love MongoDb BSON

-A symfony library for those who wants to stop chasing after the mythical object-database, or its closest approximation a.k.a ORM.
+A symfony library for stopping the chase after the mythical object-database, or its closest approximation a.k.a ORM.

 ## MongoDb
 A zero-config ODM for MongoDB.
 It's a micro database layer with automatic mapping.